MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 - Tenors are useful in many applications
 - Need tools for fast and efficient decompositions

 For the scientific user, it would be most useful for there to be a single piece of software that can take as input 1) any reasonable type of factorization model and 2) constraints on the individual factors, and produce a factorization.
 Details like what rank to select, how the constraints should be enforced, and convergence criteria should be handled automatically, but customizable to the knowledgable user.
-These are the core specification for BlockTensorDecompositions.jl.
+These are the core specification for BlockTensorFactorizations.jl.

 == Related tools
 <related-tools>